GrimDevelopment/bypass/docs/dev-docs/CONTRIBUTING-EXT/README.md

 ## Guidelines for Updating Extractors

-Your update must improve the extractor by either eliminating the need for a CAPTCHA solver, moving from Puppeteer to Axios, or simply fixing a bug.
+Your update must improve the extractor by either eliminating the need for a CAPTCHA solver, moving from Puppeteer to got, or simply fixing a bug.

 If you think you're ready, you can move onto the [basics of writing a bypass](./WRITING-EXTRACTORS.md)